rvanschenck/rvanschenck.github.io/_pages/about.md

 For a good sample of my research, check out ["Remaking the World Memetically"](https://www.tandfonline.com/doi/full/10.1080/14791420.2023.2228867) in _Communication and Critical/Cultural Studies._ This paper was awarded the Stephen E. Lucas Debut Publication Award by the National Communication Association in 2024.

-I'm currently working on a book:  _The Reactionary Web: White Supremacist Digital Media after the Alt-Right_ The book investigates how white supremacist networks persist on the Internet despite facing deplatforming, debanking, and deletion.
+I'm currently working on a book:  _The Reactionary Web: White Supremacist Digital Media after the Alt-Right_ (forthcoming December 2026, Bristol Unviersity Press).
+The book investigates how white supremacist networks persist on the Internet despite facing deplatforming, debanking, and deletion.
 I study user-generated content, platform policy, interfaces, and infrastructure to explain how the platform economy structurally favors reactionary media.

 ### About My Pedagogy ###